Simple Google Sheets Indirect Function Guide (3 Examples)

 create a drop down menu for the colors using data validation

-create a Vlookup formula with an Indirect formula nested in it.
-The VLOOKUP will look for any data that matches cell A2 which is Pierre Cox.
+• The VLOOKUP will look for any data that matches cell A2 (i.e., Pierre Cox)

-This is so that when you select a different color from the drop down menu, it will return the value from the correct sheet.
+This is so that when you select a different color from the drop-down menu, it will return the value from the correct sheet.

 add the indirect formula which is the range from which to look up the data from the multiple sheets red, orange and blue.